User Tools

 Sometimes, it is very useful to obtain CC-messages so that you can manipulate the sound in realtime using an external MIDI controller.
 The array cc[x] gives you at each update the current values of all CC messages except CC message 0 which is not used.
 Hence, cc[1] gives you the message for CC 1, cc[20] gives you the message for CC 20, etc. The values you get are between 0 and 127.
 If you prefer to get them normalised between 0 and 1, you can use the array ncc[x] instead.

-The variable velocity tells the current velocity of the note being played.
+The variable velocity tells the current velocity of the note being played (from 0 to 1).
 By multiplying the volume output with velocity, you can make your patch velocity sensitive.

 The variable tempo tells you the current tempo from the DAW, e.g. 120.
 A corresponding variable is beatpos for beat position.